How much does it cost to open a Pincho franchise?

 Incorporation and related fees include complying with fictitious, assumed, or trade name statutes of the state in which the Restaurant is located.
 Costs such as additional licenses and permits to sell alcoholic beverages are also included in this estimate.

 The telephone, gas, water and electric companies, and/or others supplying services to your Restaurant may require deposits.
 The deposits may be refunded to you at a later date.
 In most cases, your lease will require you to pay electric, gas, water and other utilities directly; however, some landlords cover some utility charges through common area maintenance (CAM) fees or operating fees.
 See Note 4 above.
-These fee estimates also contemplate property taxes, which your landlord may require you to pay.

 You are obligated under the Franchise Agreement to obtain and maintain, in such minimum amounts as set forth in the Franchise Agreement, commercial general liability insurance, business interruption insurance, fire and extended coverage insurance, windstorm insurance (depending on the location of your Restaurant), automobile liability coverage (if you use a vehicle in connection with your Restaurant), workers’ compensation, and any other insurance required under the terms of the lease or in accordance with your state’s laws for the Restaurant or business.